XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-javascript.md

 ### 0. Project setup - Hello World

-1. To initialize the project, create a package.json file with the following content:
+1. To initialize the project, create a file named `package.json` with the following content:

 ```json
 {